jrmjrd/budgetme/README.md

 # budgetme

-A personal project that aims to be used as a Budget tracker.
+A personal on-going project that aims to be used as a Budget tracker.

+This project is using Isar Database as the Local Database and Provider for state management.

 ## Getting Started